Salitpa, Alabama

 Salitpa is an unincorporated community in Clarke County, Alabama.
 It has also been known as River Hill.

 History

+The community was initially located three miles from its current location.
+In the 1800s, it moved to its current location.
+It was once home to two sawmills, two cotton gins, two grist mills, two churches, and a school.

 A post office called Salitpa has been in operation since 1855.
 The community took its name from nearby Satilpa Creek.
 An error in writing the name (crossing the L instead of the T) when applying for a post office resulted in the name being changed.

 Notable person

 Salitpa was the home of Ray Prim, a minor league baseball star in the Pacific Coast League with the Los Angeles Angels from 1936 to 1942, again in 1944 and in 1947.